 The method of discipline imposed will depend on the academic institution, but may include such measures as suspension, expulsion, or permanent notice on an academic record.
 Any one of these actions can have an extremely adverse impact on a student’s academic and professional career.

 Here are links to specific regulations and policies for many major institutions of higher learning in the Raleigh area:

 - Regulations and Policies | NC Community Colleges — Learn more about the Residency Determination Service (RDS), NC Diagnostic and Placement Test, and Reverse Transfer Program.

 - Duke Policies | Duke University — Find academic policies, an alcohol policy, and policies applicable to all students.

 - Policies & Procedures | Wake Technical Community College — You can find definitions for policy and procedures as well as recent policy updates, including changes to the student handbook.

 - Policies, Regulations & Rules | NC State University — On the NC State Policies, Regulations, and Rules (PRR) website, you can view all policies, regulations, rules, and student PRRs.

 - University Policies | UNC Chapel Hill — View UNC-Chapel Hill’s Policy on Policies (POP) and other policies, procedures, and standards applicable to the UNC Chapel Hill community.

-Find a Student Criminal Defense Lawyer in Raleigh, NC
+Call a Student Criminal Defense Lawyer in Wake Forest!